Bismillah al-Rahman al-Rahim

 There are numerous fabricated (mawdu’) hadiths both in favour and against the Abbasid armies from Khurasan that appeared with black flags in the second century of Islam.
 This illustrates how hadiths were fabricated for use as propaganda by both sides.

-- Fabrication in the name of the Prophet: “The Mahdi will be a descendant of my uncle ‘Abbas.” – related by Daraqutni
+- Fabrication, falsely attributed to the Prophet: “The Mahdi will be a descendant of my uncle ‘Abbas.” – related by Daraqutni

-- Fabrication in the name of the Prophet: “O ‘Abbas!
+- Fabrication, falsely attributed to the Prophet: “O ‘Abbas!
 God opened this matter by me and will seal it by a young man from your descendants who will fill the world with justice as it had been filled with tyranny.
 He is the one who will lead Jesus in prayer.” – related by Khatib Baghdadi in Tarikh Baghdad [“The History of Baghdad”]

-- Fabrication in the name of the Prophet: “Should I not give you good tidings [O ‘Abbas]?
+- Fabrication, falsely attributed to the Prophet: “Should I not give you good tidings [O ‘Abbas]?
 God opened this matter by me and will seal it by your descendant.” – related by Abu Nu’aym in Hilyah al-Awliya’ [“Adornment of the Saints”]

-- Khatib Baghdadi transmitted a fabrication in the name of Ibn Abbas: “When the black flags emerge, bid the Persians well, for our rule [dawlah, also meaning ‘state’] will be with them.”
+- Khatib Baghdadi transmitted a fabrication, falsely attributed to Ibn Abbas: “When the black flags emerge, bid the Persians well, for our rule [dawlah, also meaning ‘state’] will be with them.”

-- Fabrication in the name of the Prophet: “O Abbas!
+- Fabrication, falsely attributed to the Prophet: “O Abbas!
 When year thirty-five comes, it [the rule] will be for you and your descendants.
 Amongst them will be the Slayer (al-Saffah), and amongst them will be the One Helped to Victory (al-Mansur), and amongst them will be the Guided One (al-Mahdi).”

-- Fabrication in the name of the Prophet: “The flags of the descendants of Abbas have come from Khurasan, signifying the death of Islam.
+- Fabrication, falsely attributed to the Prophet: “The flags of the descendants of Abbas have come from Khurasan, signifying the death of Islam.
 Whoever marches under their banner will not benefit from my intercession on the Day of Resurrection.”

-- Fabrication in the name of the Prophet: “When the black flags appear from the east: their beginning is strife, their middle period is killing, their end period is misguidance.”
+- Fabrication, falsely attributed to the Prophet: “When the black flags appear from the east: their beginning is strife, their middle period is killing, their end period is misguidance.”

-- Fabrication in the name of the Prophet: “Woe to my nation from the descendants of Abbas! … Their destruction will be at the hands of one of her household [the Umayyads],” pointing to Umm Habiba [daughter of Abu Sufyan and sister of Mu’awiya]
+- Fabrication, falsely attributed to the Prophet: “Woe to my nation from the descendants of Abbas! … Their destruction will be at the hands of one of her household [the Umayyads],” pointing to Umm Habiba [daughter of Abu Sufyan and sister of Mu’awiya, the first Umayyad caliph]

 3. WEAK HADITHS ABOUT THE BLACK FLAGS OR BANNERS FROM KHURASAN